-Resident safety is a primary concern.
-Residents need to feel and be safe throughout their program at the University of Calgary.
+Resident safety is of the utmost importance.
+Residents need to feel and be safe throughout their training at the University of Calgary.

 Safety relates to each resident’s physical, emotional and professional wellbeing.
-Report all safety concerns to your Division Director and Program Administrator right away.
+Report all safety concerns to your Director right away.
 Document all critical incidents.

 Minimize travel safety concerns by: